jigpu/linuxwacom-wiki-archive/wiki/Talk_Tablet_PC_Setup.md

 layout: wiki
 ---

-2-16-11 Addressed with: Turning touch off can be convient when working in a graphics program, so you don't have to worry about accidentally issuing a command, or worse, drawing a line if you incidentally touch the tablet's screen when not holding the stylus.
+2-16-11 Addressed with: Turning touch off can be convenient when working in a graphics program, so you don't have to worry about accidentally issuing a command, or worse, drawing a line if you incidentally touch the tablet's screen when not holding the stylus.
 Additionally some